sinch/sinch-sdk-python-quickstart/templates/client/README.md

 To configure the client application:

 1. **Environment Variables**:
-   Edit the [config.ini](config.ini) file, adding your credentials from the Sinch dashboard under the Access Keys section.
+   Edit the [.env](.env) file, adding your credentials from the Sinch dashboard under the Access Keys section.
    - To use [Numbers](https://developers.sinch.com/docs/numbers/) you need to fill the following variables with the values from your Sinch account:
      ```
        [CREDENTIALS]